bradenleague/bradenleague.github.io/docs/_posts/2024-2-26-AI-Curious.markdown

 ---
 layout: post
 title:  "AI Curious "
-subtitle: "The Artist Will Be Fine"
+subtitle: "The Artist is Here to Stay"
 date:   2024-02-26 10:00:00 -0700
 categories: Personal

 ---
-The Artist Will Be Fine
+The Artist is Here to Stay
 ------

 <figure>